parmentelat/nbhosting/README.md

-mentions `notebookGitRepo/` instead of `notebookLazyCopy/`; the behaviour is mostly the same except for the policy used to create notebooks in the student space; when the visited notebook is missing there, `notebookGitRepo` triggers a git clone operation, instead of copying notebooks individually.
+mentions `notebookGitRepo/` instead of `notebookLazyCopy/`; the behaviour is mostly the same except for the policy used to create notebooks in the student space; when the visited notebook is missing there, `notebookGitRepo` triggers a *git clone* operation, instead of copying notebooks individually.

+The advantage in this mode is that students can later on use the jupyterlab git extension to accurately manage their local repo, i.e. drop or commit local changes, pull any updates from the master repo, and so on

 ## summary